rionmingarfin/simple_note_expressjs/README.md

 ###### note

-note before adding the env first
+- note before adding the env first
+- for unit testing, please change the update and delete id based on the database. remember!
+Don't make ID mistakes

 ## endPoint LIST